Storm Brendan: More than 48,000 homes and businesses without power

 A status red marine warning has also been issued.

-Also speaking on RTÉ, Met Éireann’s head of forecasting Evelyn Cusack warned while Storm Brendan will pass over the country in a matter of hours, the north west would experience a “second blast” this afternoon, said Ms Cusack.
+Met Éireann’s head of forecasting Evelyn Cusack warned while Storm Brendan will pass over the country in a matter of hours, the north west would experience a “second blast” this afternoon.

 “We are going to be getting several hours of very dangerous weather,” she warned.